And, therefore, he makes history as the first man to appear solo on the cover of Vogue. American Vogue.

 I see I’m managing to focus with Golden in the background.
 I’m peeking, of course, but it feels good not to overthink and just write as it comes.

 The thought of Harry Styles on the cover of Vogue has just crossed my mind as the cover stroke – like a strike does – on my Instagram today, Friday, the 13th of November, 2020.
 Is it on stands already?
 Can’t wait to get it tomorrow!
 No, Can’t wait to walk tomorrow, on a chilly, sunny November day, to the newsstand and buy it!
 This is the effect I love and, sometimes, crave for.
 Enthusiasm.
-A trigger also known as a superpower, I believe, Vogue has when Vogue thinks big.
-The biggest power in one of the biggest industries in the world, fashion, used to affect the world of 2020, through art, in the brightest way possible.
+A trigger also known as a superpower, I believe, Vogue has up on Vogue’s sleeve when Vogue thinks big.
+The biggest power in one of the biggest industries in the world, fashion, used, in the brightest way possible, to affect the world of 2020, through art.
 A trigger that tastes like watermelon.

 Harry has been bringing a world tour scale artistic act in front of the new world of 2020 without for the world to have to move.
-The world of 2020 that can not move (too much).
-Except for Harry – and, well, for my parents on vacation – that shot Golden on Italy’s Amalfi coast, during a pandemic with strict regulations that must had been, certainly, followed.
+The world of 2020 that ca’t move, at the moment, anyway.
+Except for Harry (and, well, for my parents on vacation) that shot Golden on Italy’s Amalfi coast, during a strict regulations pandemic.
 To shine a light.

 Isn’t that wonderful to do on a day like today and, frankly, on any other day?

 Have you taken notice of what light does to everything?